 Back in Rehoboth Beach, Rainer is proud to share his story and the way he was able to achieve this lifelong goal.

 “It’s simple – I would not have been able to do it without having bariatric surgery,” Rainer said.
 “There was no way I was ever fit enough to make the pilgrimage.”

 A Powerful Tool for Weight Loss

-Rainer first met Michael Sofronski, MD, following a recommendation from Rainer’s primary care physician.
+Rainer first met with Beebe's medical weight-loss team following a recommendation from Rainer’s primary care physician.

 “I was sick and having many health issues – diabetes, blood pressure issues – and it was all because of my weight,” he said.
 “My doctor asked if I would consider surgery and I said I would.
-Meeting Dr. Sofronski was the first step to my new life.
-He was incredibly passionate and honest with me.
-He said it would be a difficult road but that he could help me.”
+Meeting Beebe's team was the first step to my new life.
+I knew it would be a difficult road but the entire team was there to help me.”

-Prior to the surgery, patients keep a food journal and follow a healthy, low-fat and high-protein diet for six months.
+Prior to the surgery, patients in the medical weight-loss program keep a food journal and follow a healthy, low-fat and high-protein diet for six months.
 Patients also see a psychologist for counseling.
 There are also pre-surgery tests that must be done to make sure each person is healthy enough for surgery.

-The surgery is minimally invasive and, in many cases, the patient is able to go home the following day.
+The surgery is minimally invasive and, in many cases, the patient is able to go home within a day or two.